-Semester grade point average - is computed using hours attempted and grade points earned for the semester, excluding courses numbered 0001-0999.
+Semester grade point average is computed using GPA hours attempted and grade points earned for the semester, excluding courses numbered 0001-0999.

-Regents' (cumulative) grade point average - is computed using the total number of credit hours attempted at Columbus State University and the total number of grade points earned at Columbus State University, excluding courses numbered 0001-0999.
-Courses repeated for a better grade will be averaged into the cumulative grade point average every time taken.
+Regents' (cumulative) grade point average is computed using the total number of GPA hours attempted at Columbus State University and the total number of grade points earned at Columbus State University, excluding courses numbered 0001-0999.
+Courses repeated for a better grade will be averaged into the Regents' grade point average every time taken.

-Institutional grade point average - is computed using the total number of credit hours attempted at Columbus State University and the total number of grade points earned at Columbus State University (excluding courses numbered 0001-0999) after omitting grades in previously attempted courses which have been taken and repeated at Columbus State University.
+Institutional grade point average is computed using the total number of GPA hours attempted at Columbus State University and the total number of grade points earned at Columbus State University (excluding courses numbered 0001-0999) after omitting grades in previous courses which have been taken and repeated at Columbus State University.

-Final grades will not be changed after one calendar year from the date assigned.
+Final grades will not be changed after one calendar year from the date assigned except by appeal to, and subsequent approval by, the university's Academic Standards Committee.
 A grade that appears to be incorrect should be reported to the instructor promptly.

 Grade Reports and Transcripts